pbs/resty/doc/tutorial.rst

 ..
 Note::

-    The call to :mod:`c.service("zicpodes")` will select the top level collection named :mod:`zipcodes`
+    The call to ``c.service("zicpodes")`` will select the top level collection named ``zipcodes``.

 Step 3: Use filters
 -------------------

-The :mod:`filters` are used to describe complex interactions that usually require some sort of human input.
+The ``filters`` are used to describe complex interactions that usually require some sort of human input.
 One particularly common situation is searching trough the elements of a collection.
 Templates are available only in collections.
-Since :mod:`zipcode_service` returns a collection we can filter it based on zip.
+Since ``zipcode_service`` returns a collection we can filter it based on zip.

 ::